Organisations with 250 or more employees must report on their gender pay gap figures annually.*

-In this video, Sheila Wild, founder of the Equal Pay Portal, outlines the new gender pay gap reporting regulations.
-She explores why they’re important for business as well as some of the challenges organisations may face in reporting on the new gender pay gap measures.
+In this video, Sheila Wild, founder of the Equal Pay Portal, outlines the gender pay gap reporting regulations.
+She explores why they’re important for business as well as some of the challenges organisations may face in reporting on the gender pay gap measures.

 Explore our related content

 Find out how to report your gender pay gap and write a narrative statement